Tanjingw/Tanjingw.github.io/content/authors/admin/_index.md

     url: https://www.economics.ku.dk/research/top_publications/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Microeconometrics, Demographic and Policy Evaluation
+bio: My research interests include Microeconometrics, Demographic and Policy Evaluation.

 # Interests to show in About widget
 interests:
-  - Microeconometric
+  - Microeconometrics
   - Demographic
   - Policy Evaluation
-  - Causal Inference
+  - Labor Economics
 # Education to show in About widget
 education:
   courses: